peske/puppet-kairosdb/README.markdown

 # kairosdb Puppet Module #

-The module installs [KairosDB](http://kairosdb.github.io/) and allows configuring and managing multiple KairosDB instances on the same Ubuntu host.
+The module installs [KairosDB](http://kairosdb.github.io/) and allows configuring and managing multiple KairosDB instances on the same host.

 The module is simple to implement and use, and complete (still short) documentation can be found at [Puppet and KairosDB - kairosdb Module](https://www.itenlight.com/blog/2016/06/12/Puppet+and+KairosDB+-+kairosdb+Module).